 - Texas-style beef brisket

 - smoky four-bean chili

-Some older adults may be eligible to use services such as Meals on Wheels America or arrange meal delivery through their health insurance provider.
+Some older adults are eligible for services such as Meals on Wheels America or meal deliveries through their health insurance provider.

 Some people may offer to take friends or relatives home-cooked meals when they can.
-They could batch cook an extra portion and freeze it for someone who needs it.
-People may also be able to find local groups or communities offering food or meal sharing.
+Also, some local community groups offer food or meal sharing.

-Meal delivery services can cater to a person’s health conditions and help them remain independent.
-Consuming meals designed by chefs and dietitians helps ensure that people get the essential nutrients they need.
+Some meal delivery services cater to dietary needs of older adults and can help people stay independent.
+Opting for meals designed by chefs and dietitians helps ensure that the diet includes all essential nutrients.